-Jasmine has been named a “Rising Star” by Thomson Reuters’ Super Lawyers.
-She is a member of the New York City Bar Association where she served as the Secretary of its African Affairs Committee for eight years, and is also a member of the New York Criminal Bar Association.
+Jasmine has been recognized as a “Rising Star” and “Super Lawyer” by Thomson Reuters.
+She is a member of the New York City Bar Association, and served as the Secretary of its African Affairs Committee for several years.